parkmandpl/wp-basics/modules/plan/_posts/2000-01-03-user-experience.md

 One of the best ways to see what works best is to use other websites.
 You can probably think of a time you got frustrated or impatient while using a poorly designed site.
 On the other hand, the best web experiences are probably harder to remember, because they make things quick and simple.

 #### Activity
 Take some time to look at a few websites, and note their positive and negative features.
-Look for websites that are similar to yours.
+Look for websites that have similar purposes to yours.
 For example, if you own a coffee shop, look at other local coffee shops' sites.

 Adopt the mindset of a customer/visitor.
 Try to find information like business hours, pricing, or a bio.
 Answer these questions:
 - Did you easily find what you were looking for?